Local Map Projections and Coordinate Systems

 - Coordinates can then be specified in meters east and north of the origin point specific to each zone.
 These coordinates are called easting and northing to distinguish them from the angular measurements of latitude and longitude

-As an example of SPCS coordinates, we use the Farmingdale, NY train station:
+As an example of calculations with SPCS coordinates, we use the Farmingdale, NY train station:

 - Google Maps gives an estimated WGS84 latitude and longitude of 40.735677, -73.441718

 - That can also be expressed in degrees-minutes-seconds as: 40° 44' 8.44" North, 73° 26' 30.2" West